YWXCyrus/Food-Security-MLR/README.md

-# :united_nations: Goal 2: Zero Hunger
+# :Goal 2: Zero Hunger

 Exploratory Data Analysis on Global food security indicators: A comprehensive study using Multiple Linear Regression on "Prevalence of Moderate and Severe Food Insecurity", against numerous socio-economic factors of influence.

 # :memo: Problem Statement
-> :blue_book: “How might we predict the impacts of climate change on agriculture across countries, to maximize food production to ensure adequate, safe and nutritious food for all?”
+> : “How might we predict the impacts of climate change on agriculture across countries, to maximize food production to ensure adequate, safe and nutritious food for all?”

 # :chart_with_upwards_trend: Quantitative Indicators
 1. Average Temperature